pjmidgard/Spring-187/README.md

 # Spring-187
 Spring-187
 Random Compression Created by Jurijus Pacalovas

+1. **Random Data Generation**:
-1. Import the `random` module to generate random data and other necessary modules.

-2. Define a function `generate_random_data(num_bits)` to create random data of a specified length in bits.
+   - The code begins by importing the `random` module and defines a function `generate_random_data(num_bits)` to generate random binary data of a specified length in bits.

+2. **Bit Patterns (Huffman Trees)**:
-3. Generate 99 sets of random bit patterns (Huffman trees) ranging from 8 to 106 bits in length.
+   - It generates 99 sets of bit patterns, ranging from 8 to 106 bits in length, and stores them in the `bit_patterns` list.

+3. **Compression and Extraction Functions**:
-4. Define a function `compress_data(data, bit_patterns)` to compress input data using the generated Huffman trees.
-It iterates through the data and looks for the longest matching bit patterns to compress the data.
+   - Two primary functions, `compress_data` and `extract_data`, are defined to compress and extract data using the 99 Huffman trees.
+These functions identify and match the bit patterns to perform their respective operations.

-5. Define a function `extract_data(compressed_data, bit_patterns)` to extract compressed data using the Huffman trees.
-It reverses the compression process by finding and removing the Huffman tree patterns.

-6. Define functions to save data to a binary file and read data from a binary file, making it possible to save and retrieve data.

-7. In the main program, the user is presented with options to perform compression, extraction, or exit.

-8. If the user selects compression, they are prompted to enter the names of the input and output files.
-The program reads the data from the input file, compresses it using the Huffman trees, and saves the compressed data to the output file.
+4. **Data Translation**:
+   - Another function, `translate_to_0_255(data)`, converts binary data to the 0-255 range, presumably for easier storage or transmission.

+5. **File I/O Functions**:
+   - The code includes two functions, `save_to_binary_file` and `read_from_binary_file`, for saving data to binary files and reading data from binary files, respectively.
+It handles exceptions for file not found scenarios.

+6. **Main Program**:
+   - The main program runs in a loop, providing options to the user:
+     - Option 1: Compression
+     - Option 2: Extraction
+     - Option 3: Exit

+7. **Option Processing**:
+   - Depending on the user's choice, the program proceeds as follows:
+     - **Compression (Option 1)**: It takes an input file, compresses the data using Huffman trees, translates the data, and saves it to an output file in the 0-255 range.
-9. If the user selects extraction, they are also prompted to enter input and output file names.
-The program reads the compressed data from the input file, extracts it using the Huffman trees, and saves the extracted data to the output file.
+     - **Extraction (Option 2)**: It reads compressed data from an input file, extracts it using Huffman trees, translates the data, and saves it to an output file in the 0-255 range.

-10. The program allows users to continue selecting options until they choose to exit.

-11. If the user selects the exit option or if there's an invalid input, the program terminates.

-Keep in mind that this code is a simplified example and does not include some essential features like error handling, actual Huffman tree generation, or meaningful data compression.
-It's more of a demonstration of the structure and basic functionality needed for a Huffman coding-based compression and extraction program.
+8. **Exit**:
+   - The program terminates when the user selects Option 3.

+This code seems to be a simplified example of data compression and extraction, but it has some limitations and potential improvements.
+For instance, the use of random Huffman trees may not be efficient or effective for real-world data compression.